Audience

 Purpose

-This procedure sets out responsibilities and processes for raising, and dealing with, a complaint (or information or matter) that involves, or may involve corrupt conduct by the Director-General of the Department of Education (the Department).
+This procedure sets out responsibilities and processes for raising, and dealing with, a complaint (or information or matter) that involves, or may involve corrupt conduct, misconduct or reportable conduct by the Director-General of the Department of Education (the department).

 Overview